theapsgroup/basex-gradle-starter/README.md

 ## Known issues

-- Client task (`console`) prints build progress message in between input.
-This is confusing.

 - Sometimes I cannot access the server with `console` from another shell.
 Run it with `-d` option and you'll see that it cannot acquire a lock

 - Task `distZip` also packs `basex` directory but when running it it still uses the dir from the project.
 Need to do better config to set the paths.